Atkins (company): History

 The original company, W. S. Atkins & Partners, was established by William Atkins in 1938.
 The venture was not Atkin's only business endeavour, having acquired London Ferro-Concrete from his prior employers; he continued to actively manage both firms up until 1950.
 In its formative years, the firm established its first offices in Westminster, London and specialised in civil and structural engineering design and consultancy work.
 Throughout the Second World War, the company developed a reputation for competently performing complex engineering works assigned to it despite the unavoidable wartime pressures and limitations that were imposed.
-Amongst other works, Akins developed a patented anti-aircraft turret during this period.
+Amongst other works, Atkins developed a patented anti-aircraft turret during this period.

 In the aftermath of the conflict, the firm expanded rapidly to support the postwar reconstruction effort, supplying specialist services in town planning, engineering sciences, architecture and project management.
 During 1945, Atkins was invited to consult on the planned expansion of the Port Talbot Steelworks and subsequently acted as the civil and structural design engineer for the project.
 In 1950, Atkins opted to discontinue contracting work to concentrate on design engineering and project management work.
 During the 1950s, the firm became involved in the engineering of the Berkeley Nuclear Power Station, which became the first exclusively civilian nuclear power station in the UK upon its completion; the company continued to be active in the nuclear sector both domestically and abroad.
 In the 1960s, Atkins provided tunneling designed for the fledgling Toronto subway network.
 During the 1970s, the company supported the construction of Drax Power Station, the largest power generation facility in the UK.

 Up until 1982, the year in which he retired, William Akins served as the company's chairman.
 In 1996, W. S. Atkins was admitted to the London Stock Exchange and began trading as W. S. Atkins plc.
 That same year, it also acquired Faithful+Gould, a cost and project management consultancy firm.
 Throughout the 1980s and early 1990s, Atkins played a key role in the engineering of the Channel Tunnel; completed in 1994, it possesses the longest underwater section of any tunnel in the world.
 During the late 1990s, WS Atkins performed work on the Burj al Arab hotel, which was completed in 1999.